What To Expect From Marriage Counselling

 While it’s inevitable that you will have issues regarding your relationship to discuss with your counsellor, you will also be encouraged to consider the positives about your partner.
 Positives in a relationship can easily be forgotten when you’re experiencing problems, sometimes a reminder of them can really help couples.
 Its aim is to provide a different viewpoint on your relationship.

 You are likely to be asked about your childhood or previous relationships in an attempt to understand the reasons why you may be feeling a certain way.
 Don’t feel as if you are being judged, your counsellor is just attempting to understand the emotions that you are experiencing.

 Marriage counselling is not a long process, it usually involves around 4-6 sessions.
 In addition to your counselling sessions, you may be given some work to do at home in the form of communication exercises.
 It’s important to be able to put the strategies into practice when the counsellor is not present.
 Following the sessions, you should aim to be able to deal with problem solving in a more appropriate way, communicate more efficiently and see your relationship in a different light.

 Your counsellor’s job is not to save your marriage.
 Their job is to help you to decide on the best option for your future, they will not encourage you to separate or stay together.
 It’s your choice to discuss whatever you wish to, your counsellor is there to assist you with understanding your own emotions.

-Marriage counselling is nothing to be ashamed of, it is in fact an attempt to put you on the right path in life.
+Marriage counselling is nothing to be ashamed of or worry about, it is in fact an attempt to put you on the right path in life.
 Your counsellor will support you throughout the process regardless of where the therapy takes your relationship.

-If you need any support with marriage counselling or you’d like to find out more, don’t hesitate to get in touch with our friendly experts today.
+If you need any support with marriage counselling or you’d like to find out more information, don’t hesitate to get in touch with our friendly experts today.